William Woods Holden: Later life

 Following his impeachment and removal from office he moved to Washington, D.C., where he resumed working on the Daily Chronicle.
 In 1873, President Ulysses Grant appointed him as postmaster for Raleigh and he served until 1881.
 President James A. Garfield was later asked by Raleigh Republicans to not re-appoint him and Holden left the Republican party after losing his position.

+According to Dr. Eugene Grisson, Holden experienced a stroke in 1887 which caused him to suffer paralysis, and in January 1889, he suffered a cerebral hemorrhage, which left him mentally incapacitated.
+From November 1889 to March 1890, Holden reportedly dictated his memoirs to his daughter Mary.
+The memoirs were posthumously edited by William K. Boyd and published in 1911.
+They cover the elections of 1850 through his impeachment and serve largely as a defense of his career.
+(Note: Owing to the timing of the production of the memoirs and Holden's health problems, scholars Horace W. Raper and Thornton W. Mitchell, expressed doubt as to the true extent of his authorship of them.)

 Holden died on March 1, 1892, and was buried at Historic Oakwood Cemetery in Raleigh.
 He was recognized as "one of the foremost men in intellectual power and daring that were ever born here" by North Carolinian Walter Hines Page.
-In 2011, Holden was posthumously pardoned by the North Carolina Senate in a 48–0 vote.
+In 2011, a posthumous pardon of Holden was approved by the North Carolina Senate by a 48–0 vote, however, the measure died as the North Carolina House of Representatives did not take it up during the session.